<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Integrated logistics services benefits

-Integrated providers accept full accountability.
 The biggest advantage of using an integrated logistics service provider is that this provider takes ownership of – and accountability for – all of your logistics operations.
-You deal with one source to get any detail on any aspect of your distribution operation, from operational execution through performance reporting.
+You deal with one source to get any detail of your distribution operations, from tactical execution through performance reporting.
 This eliminates the time and resources spent managing the efforts of multiple providers simultaneously.

 It also removes any uncertainty as to who’s responsible for what and the ‘he said, she said’ finger-pointing that comes with that.
 For example: